carbon-language/carbon-lang/llvm/docs/CommandLine.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``cl::getRegisteredOptions`` function is designed to give a programmer access to declared non positional command line options so that how they appear in ``-help`` can be modified prior to calling `cl::ParseCommandLineOptions`_.
+The ``cl::getRegisteredOptions`` function is designed to give a programmer access to declared non-positional command line options so that how they appear in ``-help`` can be modified prior to calling `cl::ParseCommandLineOptions`_.
 Note this method should not be called during any static initialisation because it cannot be guaranteed that all options will have been initialised.
 Hence it